Emily Buddle

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Before returning to academia in 2022, Dr. Emily Buddle ventured into the public and private sectors, wielding her expertise as a project/policy officer and agricultural extension specialist.
+Before returning to academia in 2022, Emily ventured into the public and private sectors, wielding her expertise as a project/policy officer and agricultural extension specialist.
 Her roles in these domains have not only allowed her to foster her passion for communication and facilitation but have also allowed her to grow her project management skills and establish extensive networks across Australian agricultural industry.

 Using creative and qualitative methods, Emily delves deep into social issues in agriculture and food to better understand the socio-cultural context of science and innovation, agricultural production, and food consumption.